dev-bootcamp-2019/final-project-moahelmy/README.md

 Job poster can choose to reject a submission.

-## How to run the app?

-The app is truffle project, so developer can run all tests using:

-> truffle test
+## Notes for developers

+## Prerequisites

+- Solidity v5
+- Truffle v5.0.1
+- npm 3.5.2
+- ganachi-cli
+- Metamask

+### Running tests

 To migrate contracts to your local env.
 Make sure ganache is running the back-ground and run this command

 > truffle migrate (Add --reset if not first run)

+The app is truffle project, so developer can run all tests using:

+> truffle test

+Please notice contracts need to be migrated before running tests.

+### Running the App

 To run the web app just do the following